Motions to Adjudicate Guilt in Houston

 Receiving probation instead of a jail sentence is an opportunity for a

 second chance.
-You can lose that chance if you violate the terms of your
+However, you can lose that chance if you violate the terms

 guilt or motion to revoke probation, call our offices at (713) 597-2221.